 - Contact your academic advisor for questions regarding registration and/or course selection.

 5. You must secure your tuition payment plans by the deadline prior to the start of each semester.
 If payment is not received by the deadline, your registration will be canceled.
 Contact Financial Management for securing tuition payment options.

 6. Books can be purchased each semester at the campus bookstore located in the Library of the St. Paul campus.
-If you have financial aid, you will receive an email from financial aid letting you know what funds are available for you at the bookstore.
-If you have not received an email, check with financial aid before going to the bookstore.
 Go to the Bookstore’s website for store more information.

 7. It’s essential for you to obtain your Student ID card to: check out resources from our library, obtain materials through interlibrary Loan service and other MnSCU libraries, and meet the Brooklyn Park campus requirement that all students carry their Student ID at ALL times.